 Above: Back in Lightroom you can see comments and likes in the Comments panel in the Library module.

-Lightroom mobile is ideal for backing up your photos when you’re away from home.
-Strictly speaking you don’t need Lightroom mobile, you just need a device with enough storage space.
+The app’s ideal for backing up your photos when you’re away from home.
+Strictly speaking you don’t need the mobile app, you just need a device with enough storage space.
 For example, I have a 128GB iPad and with the Lightning to SD Card adapter I can import photos from my camera’s memory cards into my iPad.
 As long as I don’t exceed the storage capacity of the device it gives me the freedom to travel without taking my laptop.

-You can now import Raw files as well as JPEGs directly into Lightroom mobile.
-Earlier versions of Lightroom mobile didn’t let you do this.
+You can now import Raw files as well as JPEGs directly into the mobile app.
+Earlier versions didn’t let you do this.

 6. Import photos taken on your mobile phone

-You can set Lightroom mobile to automatically import photos taken with your mobile file (including Raw DNG files with iOS and Android devices).
-When wi-fi is available Lightroom mobile uploads the photos to Adobe’s servers.
+You can set Lightroom CC for mobile to automatically import photos taken with your mobile phone (including Raw DNG files with iOS and Android devices).
+When wi-fi is available the mobile app uploads the photos to Adobe’s servers.
 Lightroom automatically downloads those photos and saves them on your main computer’s hard drive when this machine is online.

-You can also use your phone’s camera from within the Lightroom mobile app.
+You can also use your phone’s camera from within the app itself.
 But there are a few things to be aware of.

-1. The phone in Lightroom mobile is not as sophisticated as some third-party apps you can buy.
+1. The phone in Lightroom CC for mobile is not as sophisticated as some third-party apps you can buy.

 2. If you use the DNG format then the files are much bigger than JPEGs and take a long time to upload.
-At the moment you can only upload them via internet.
-There is no option to transfer files using a wired connection (this may change in future versions of Lightroom mobile).
+At the moment you can only upload them via internet and there’s no option to transfer files using a wired connection.

-Above: Photo taken with Lightroom mobile on an iPhone.
+Above: Photo taken with Lightroom CC for mobile on an iPhone.

-7. Use Lightroom mobile to share photos on Instagram
+7. Use Lightroom CC for mobile to share photos on Instagram

-Instagram is the hot photo sharing website right now, but one of its oddities is that you can only upload photos from a mobile device, and not directly from Lightroom itself without a paid plug-in.
-But you can using Lightroom mobile.
+Instagram is the hot photo sharing website right now, but one of its oddities is that you can only upload photos from a mobile device, and not from a desktop browser.
+But Lightroom gives you a couple of ways to upload photos to Instagram.

-My article How to Post Photos to Instagram From Lightroom Using Lightroom Mobile explains the process in full.
+The second is to use the Lightroom CC for mobile app.
+Our tutorial How to Post Photos to Instagram From Lightroom Using Lightroom CC for Mobile explains the process in full.

-If you’re a Lightroom CC subscriber and you don’t use Lightroom mobile, then I encourage you to give it a try.
+If you’re a Lightroom Classic subscriber and you don’t use Lightroom CC for mobile, then I encourage you to give it a try.
 The ideas in this article are a great starting point.
 Have a play and see what you think.
 I’d be surprised if you didn’t find it useful!